jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 also prepare you to win in engagements with restricted environments.

-The exam is fun (`s/fun/HARD AS HELL/g`) but I think that the 72 hours/5 days given are enough to pass all the stages from rage, sadness, stress and finally joy.
+The exam is fun (`s/fun/HARD AS HELL/g`), but I think that the 72 hours/five days given are enough to go through all the stages: from rage, sadness and stress to, finally, joy.